 Continued innovation through research and development is important to our future success.
-As of March 1, 2015, our research and development team consisted of seven employees.
+As of March 10, 2019, our research and development team consisted of 6 employees.
 We have assembled an experienced team with recognized expertise in both the development of medical devices and advanced MRI technologies, including interventional MRI microcoils and catheters.
 We believe that our current research and development team is sufficient for our current needs; however, we may increase the size of our team depending on the progress of our ongoing research and development efforts.
-Our principal research and development goals are to continue to enhance our ClearPoint system and, resources permitting, to complete development of our ClearTrace system.
+Our principal research and development goal is to continue to enhance our ClearPoint platform.